 - Eat well.
 Good food will help you feel better and give you more energy to cope with the highs and lows of mood swings.

 - Get outside in daylight as much as possible – this helps our body clock get on track again after being disrupted by lack of light during winter months (in northern hemisphere).
-We live in a society where it’s easy for us all year round but nature still has its rhythms so try not missing out on those precious hours when sunlight peaks in your area!
-If not outdoors then at least near windows facing south-east direction where most light shines during these times.”
+We live in a society where it’s easy for us all year round, but nature still has its rhythms, so try not to miss out on those precious hours when sunlight peaks in your area!
+If not outdoors, then at least near windows facing the southeast direction where most light shines during these times.”

 - Sleeping well